 Skeptical?
 Then, consider the following.

 The weight savings from front wheel drive versus a heavier rear wheel drive platform would help GM meet higher CAFE numbers.
 Since 2004, the National Highway Traffic Safety Administration (NHTSA) target for light trucks (SUVs, minivans, and pickups) has increased from 20.7 mpg to 22.2 mpg, this year.
 The average will rise to 24 mpg in 2011.
 And one bill before Congress (S. 357) calls for a combined car and light truck CAFE target of 35 mpg by 2019.
 That’s a non-trivial figure to hit when sales of light trucks are a bit less than half of all vehicles sold.

 Sales of midsize pickups have been decreasing for years because the overuse of incentives and easy financing for full size pickups resulted in overlapping price points between the two segments.
 Why buy a Colorado when you could own a Silverado for a few thousand more dollars?
 With a 60-month loan, it becomes a marginal point in the monthly payment.
+Furthermore, if you go to the Home Page of loanago, you’ll learn about their unsecured loan which is most likely the best help you can get regarding financial.
 A new, small pickup would allow Chevrolet, and other manufacturers, to reset the pricing gap between models.

 A smaller, cheaper pickup would also encourage new buyers (i.e. Gen Y) to enter the truck market in the hopes they would eventually upgrade to an industrial strength half-ton or heavy duty pickup later.
 The price point for a four cylinder pickup could start as low as $12,000, up to $16,000.